SavvasEft/BellaBeat/README.md

 # Project description:

-BellaBeat is a high-tech manufacturer of health-focused products for women.
-The goal of this project is to re-evaluate how the company calculates calories burned.
-Based on the steps and the heartrate, our goal is to calculate the best model to estimate the calories burned for each user.
-The results are to be used to improve the model that the company already uses for calorie burning estimates.
+A high-tech manufacturer of health-focused products wants to upgrade their Calorie-burning model.
+The goal of this project is to build and evaluate new models on calories burned, separately for each user.

 # Skills